Ajay-Embed/DataStructures-Algorithms/README.md

-- If interested drop us an e-mail @ -
- pranshri0506@gmail.com (Pranjal Shrivastava) OR ajaycrajan@gmail.com (Ajay Rajan), we would love to discuss the synergies
+-- If interested drop any of us an e-mail & we would love to discuss on growing the project further !